 You should have a solid knowledge of the standard repertoire and a strong basic technique on your main instrument.
 You should have creative ability and an interest in musical and artistic communication.

-The Norwegian government has proposed the introduction of tuition fees for students from countries outside of the EU/EEA and Switzerland who will begin their studies in the autumn semester of 2023.
+The Norwegian government has introduced tuition fees for students from countries outside of the EU/EEA and Switzerland.

 You can take part of the bachelor's program in Classical Music Performance abroad.
 It is facilitated for exchange in the 5th semester.